Anxiety Disorders

 Fp1 (Left Prefrontal Cortex):

-Location: Frontal pole, 10% of the distance from the nasion (bridge of the nose).
+Location: Frontal pole, 10% of the distance from the Nasion (bridge of the nose).

 Relevance: Involved in cognitive control and emotional regulation.
 Increasing alpha activity here can promote relaxation.